Only 420€ per week!

 There will not be any hands-on work and most of your learning will be through observation.

 To impart knowledge and to gain exposure to various new medical standards of this country.

 You will spend the day shadowing doctors and may be called upon to assist doctors and nurses.
-When there is operation you get to observe it.
+When there is an operation you get to observe it.
 Tasks and timings vary depending on the current needs at the hospital.

 Note: This schedule can be changed and/or amended depending on weather conditions, local conditions and unforeseen circumstances.

 Minimum age: 20